Vaytorr/CurrencyConverterFlutter/README.md

 Why doesn't it support more currencies?
 As I said I made this app to learn Flutter

-This app is quite old, so, somethings may not work with newer versions of plugins used
+This app is quite old, so, somethings may not work with newer versions of the packages used